I AM… 2021: A Virtual Exhibit

 Part of the Council’s mission is to expand access to the arts for all people, regardless of background.
 Vermont is not often thought of as a diverse state, but people of every stripe call this place home, and the different experiences they bring make our communities rich and vibrant.

 To celebrate Vermont’s diverse arts landscape and deepen our state’s creative identity, the Council began publishing the I am a Vermont Artist interview series in early 2019.
 Two years on from the series’ launch, the Council has published over 30 interviews with artists, exploring how their creative expressions reflect their experiences of ethnicity, gender identity, religion, disability, or age—and the group continues to grow.

 In fall 2019, the Spotlight Gallery presented I AM…, a multimedia exhibit and panel discussion with the series artists.
 To honor the artists who have joined the group since 2019 and to catch up with those we featured in the first I AM… exhibit, the Spotlight Gallery is starting 2021 with I AM… 2021, a virtual exhibit and event series.

-Eighteen artists from the I am a Vermont Artist series will exhibit work in our new online gallery from Feb.
-16 through April 30, and on the third Thursday of each month we will host a Zoom gathering so that audiences can engage with the artists directly.
+Eighteen artists from the I am a Vermont Artist series exhibited work in our online gallery from Feb.
+16 through April 30, and on the third Thursday of each month we hosted a Zoom gathering so that audiences could engage with the artists directly.